acsone/manifestoo/docs/addons_selection.md

 With `--select-exclude`, you can provide a comma separated list of addons to exclude from the selection.

+Add `--exclude-core-addons` and only non-core addons will be selected.

 This can be useful in combination with `--select-addon-dir`.